markons/plijava/README.md

 # plijava
-Convertsion of PL/I code into similar Java code
+Conversion of PL/I code into similar Java code
+It is a fork of my ***plithon*** PL/I to Python project